Documentation

 Add passkeys, review admin access, and build a simple security habit for protecting customer and billing data.

-Security settings help protect your account and your customers' information.
+Security settings help protect your sign-in and who on your team can change billing, settings, and customer records.

-Use this guide when you are setting up your own sign-in method, reviewing who has sensitive access, or removing access for people who no longer work with your facility.
+Use this guide when you are setting up how you sign in, checking who has admin access, or building a simple monthly security habit for your facility.

 What you will accomplish